jangko/msgpack4nim/readme.md

 ## toAny
-**toAny** takes a string of msgpack data or a stream, then it will produce **msgAny** which you can interrogate of it's  type and value during runtime by accessing it's member **msgType**
+**toAny** takes a string of msgpack data or a stream, then it will produce **msgAny** which you can interrogate of it's  type and value during runtime by accessing it's member **kind**

 **toAny** recognize all valid msgpack message and translate it into a group of types: